-Neurofibromatosis is the genetic disorder that involves the development of tumors on the nerve tissue.
+Neurofibromatosis is a genetic disorder that involves the development of tumors on the nerve tissue.
 It can form anywhere in the nervous system such as the nerves, spinal cord, and brain.
 The tumors can be either noncancerous (benign) or cancerous (malignant).
 The disease is generally diagnosed in early adulthood or childhood.
-The complications of the disease include learning impairment, loss of hearing, problems in blood vessel and heart, severe pain and loss of vision.
+The complications of the disease include learning impairment, loss of hearing, problems in blood vessels and heart, severe pain and loss of vision.
+A neurosurgeon will help you through the process of diagnosis and treatment.
+Consult with the best neurosurgeons online using the mfine app.

-There are three kinds of neurofibromatosis and each has its own symptoms as follows:
+There are three kinds of neurofibromatosis and each has its own symptoms.

 - Light, flat brown spots called ‘café au lait’ spots on the skin.